kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 ## How to tag a node

-Tags may be useful to run part of a pipeline without changing the code.
+Tags might be useful to run part of a pipeline without changing the code.
 For instance, `kedro run --tag=ds` will only run nodes that have a `ds` tag attached.

-To tag a node, you can simply specify the `tags` argument, as follows:
+To tag a node, you can simply specify the `tags` argument:

 ```python
 node(func=add, inputs=["a", "b"], outputs="sum", name="adding_a_and_b", tags="node_tag")